 Upon successful completion of the Master's program, the academic degree "Master of Science" (M.Sc.) is awarded.

 The Master's program features specializations from which the student selects one of the offers:

 - Power-electronic Systems and Technologies

 - Smart Systems

 - Electromagnetics and Applications

-The Master's programme comprises elective modules, six of which have to be selected from a catalogue of elective modules, a module from a university-wide catalogue of interdisciplinary key qualifications and an internship in the laboratories of the department's institutes.
+The Master's program comprises six compulsory elective modules that have to be selected from a catalogue of core modules and five elective modules that have to be selected from a catalogue of supplementary modules.
+Furthermore, the study program includes one non-technical module from a university-wide catalogue of interdisciplinary key qualifications and an internship in the laboratories of the department's institutes (Master Lab Course).
 In addition, a research project of approximately 3 months is planned, which can also be carried out in an industrial company.
 The Master's thesis, which lasts 6 months, is the final part of the Master's programme.
 In this Master's thesis the student should show that he can solve relevant problems in his field with the knowledge and skills acquired during his studies and his creativity as a prospective engineer.

 Doctorate (PhD) studies